DevSensei: PR Workflow Automation

 file -

-at the top-level directory
+at the top-level directory of your repository.

 The devsensei.yaml